How do I apply to write my exam at a distance?

 If you live more than 100 km from Carleton University you can apply to write your exam at a distance.
 Please do this using our Distance Exam Application.

 The Distance Exam Application will provide you with individual proctor suggestions based on your address.
-If there is no suggested proctor near your address, you will be given the option to enter your chosen proctor information.
+If there is no suggested proctor near your address, you can scroll to the bottom of the list and click on “Write your exams with a personal proctor”.

 Students are billed the following for the distance exam service: